hackerb9/vt340test/README.md

   * When quantizing colors (reducing the color palette to 16) using ImageMagick, it may help to specify `-depth 4` so ImageMagick doesn't allocate two colors that are functionally identical.

+    * However, because ImageMagick has no known way of specifying that certain colors (particularly, fg, bg, and bright text) are in specific slots (7, 0, and 15, respectively).

 	* OPEN QUESTION: How does one convert an image to sixteen colors, but with three of the colors (fg, bg, and bright) fixed and the others free?

   * Note: [lsix](https://github.com/hackerb9/lsix) splits the montage
     into rows to reduce waiting when there are more than 21 images to